 - Flip Personality: Toby.
 When he's possessed, his eyes turn red, his body is covered in arcane writing and he shouts imprecations in a gravelly voice.
 However, the times when he appears and acts normally are actually a ruse.

-- Forbidden Fruit / Schmuck Bait: Discussed.
+- Forbidden Fruit: Discussed.
 In spite of the danger, part of Ida still really wants to know what's in the Pit.
 The Doctor admits that he'd go too, but suggests the Beast is counting on that mad human impulse.
 It ends up a moot point after the cable snaps, as going in the Pit is the only thing they can do.

 - Foreshadowing: The Beast's claim that Rose will die in battle.
 A statement that disturbs her and leads her to ask the Doctor about it, who quickly dismisses it, saying that the Beast was lying.

 - Ghost Planet: People used to live here.
 They left drawings and writing, but they're long since gone.

-- Gotta Get Your Head Together: All the Ood hold their head in their hands when victim of the psychic backlash that neutralize them.
+- Gotta Get Your Head Together: All the Ood hold their heads in their hands when victim to the psychic backlash that neutralizes them.

 - I "Uh" You, Too: The Doctor does a one-sided version of this whilst descending down the pit.

 - Lovecraft Lite: When the Doctor confronts the Beast in his pit, the thing is trapped.
 He insults it, ignores it for a logic puzzle, then tosses it into a black hole.
 Poor showing for a Lovecraftian horror.

 - Male Gaze: Averted by Toby.Rose: [shuffling behind Danny] Not your best angle, Danny.